-- A. Pre-Motion Conferences.
-For motions other than discovery motions, a premotion conference is not required.
-A party may request a pre-motion conference by letter motion where counsel believes that an informal conference with the Court may obviate the need for the motion or limit the scope of issues in dispute. - B. Briefing Schedule on Formal (Non-Discovery) Motions.
+- A. Pre-Motion Conferences in Civil Cases.
+For motions concerning discovery disputes, see Section 2A above.
+For all other motions, a pre-motion conference is required, except for (i) motions to dismiss in lieu of an answer; (ii) motions for admission pro hac vice; (iii) motions for reargument or reconsideration; (iv) motions listed in Fed.
+R. App.
+4(a)(4)(A); (v) any post-judgment motions; (vi) motions in limine; (vii) motions to dismiss habeas corpus petitions; and (viii) applications made by order to show cause.
+Where a pre-motion conference is required, the moving party shall file a letter (not a letter-motion) no longer than three (3) single-spaced pages in length, setting forth the basis for the anticipated motion.
+The opposing party shall submit a letter response via ECF, no longer than three (3) single-spaced pages in length, within five business days after submission of the moving party's letter, unless the parties agree otherwise (and the Court is informed of the agreed response date by letter).
+The Court will notify the parties if a pre-motion conference is required. - B. Briefing Schedule on Formal (Non-Discovery) Motions.
 Unless the Court has ordered otherwise, opposition and reply papers for formal (non-discovery) motions are due in accordance with Local Civil Rule 6.1.
 The parties are strongly encouraged to agree on a reasonable briefing schedule before the moving papers are filed.
-If the parties have agreed to such a schedule, they must request the Court's approval of their proposed schedule by letter motion. - C. Memoranda of Law.
+If the parties have agreed to such a schedule, they must submit a joint letter-motion that sets forth the proposed briefing schedule. - C. Memoranda of Law.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
 Memoranda of 10 pages or more must contain a table of contents and a table of authorities.
 The typeface, margins, and spacing of motion papers must conform to Local Civil Rule 11.1. - D. Courtesy Copies.
 Courtesy copies of all formal (non-discovery) motion papers, marked as such, must be submitted to chambers promptly after filing.
-For those parties permitted to file documents on ECF, courtesy copies must bear the ECF header generated at the time of electronic filing and include protruding tabs for any exhibits. - E. Filing of Motion Papers.
+For those parties permitted to file documents on ECF, courtesy copies must bear the ECF header generated at the time of electronic filing and include protruding tabs for any exhibits.
+Copies of all papers should be double-sided, whenever possible. - E. Filing of Motion Papers.
 Motion papers must be filed promptly after service.